 The main assumption of global studies is to concentrate on the globalization as the main research and teaching subject.
 It does not analyze globalization from the point of view of the national state.
-Instead, global studies put globalization in the center and study it as a complex and autonomous process which imposes the specified and similar conditions to all national and international actors.
-Global Studies are hardly defined by the assumptions and methods of any of contemporary sciences.
+Instead, global studies put globalization in the center and study it as a complex and autonomous process that imposes the specified and similar conditions to all national and international actors.
+Global Studies are hardly defined by the assumptions and methods of any of the contemporary sciences.
 Instead, they have a multidisciplinary and interdisciplinary character, as they join diverse theoretical approaches of the economy, international relations, political sciences, anthropology, sociology, area studies, cultural and ethnic studies, but also some elements natural sciences such as the earth and life sciences or physics.

 Details of the program

 - The program of Bachelor Studies offered by the Institute contains at least 2000 teaching hours, which is equivalent to 180 ETCS credits.
-To finish the study students are obliged to write Bachelor thesis under the supervision of one of the institutes' professors and defend it or pass Bachelor exam.
+To finish the study students are obliged to write a Bachelor thesis under the supervision of one of the institutes' professors and defend it or pass the Bachelor exam.

 - The program of studies consists of the obligatory courses (general and related to the area of study), specialty courses and optional courses, which students choose according to their own interests.